minecomplyapp-user/minecomplyapi/src/attendance/README.md

 ## PDF Customization

-You can customize the PDF appearance by modifying the `PdfGeneratorService`:
+You can customize the PDF appearance by modifying the `AttendancePdfGeneratorService`:

 ### Change Table Columns